Life5ign/youtube-dl-batch/README.md

 certain hours of the day when data from a satellite ISP doesn't count toward a monthly billed quota (oftentimes in the vicinity of 02:00 to 08:00 every day).
 Do not add this to your root crontab; only add it to your user crontab.

+When `youtube-dl-batch` receives SIGTERM or SIGINT (CTRL-C), it will terminate any child `youtube-dl` process before exiting.

 # CONFIGURATION